axelvanherle/axelvanherle.github.io/content/post/21-02-23_p2ptcpchatclient.md

     }
 }
 ```

-This function returns a list of peers connected to the `TcpClient` object as a string.
-The function first initializes the `peerList` variable with the string `"NEWCON"` followed by a newline character.
-Then, it loops through each socket in the `m_sockets` list and checks if it is in a connected state using the `QTcpSocket::state()` function.
-If the socket is connected, it retrieves the IP address of the peer using `socket->peerAddress().toIPv4Address()` and converts it to a `QString`.
-It then appends the IP address, followed by the string `":24042"` and a newline character, to the `peerList` variable.
-Finally, the function converts the variable to a `std::string` and returns it, for other functions to call and use.
+This code defines the `firstConnect()` function that connects to a peer with the specified IP address and port number.
+It sends a `"Hello there!"` message to the peer, waits for a response and if the connection is successful, the function reads the response using the `readAll()` function, which returns the response as a string.
+It then parses this string to extract new IP addresses and port numbers using a `std::istringstream` object and a `getline()` function.
+It then connects to each of these new peers in turn, sending another `"Hello there!"` message and waiting for a response before adding them to the list of connected sockets.
+If the connection is successful, the function emits a `newConnection()` signal, adds the new socket to the list of connected sockets using the `append()` function, and connects the `readyRead()` signal of the new socket to the `readFromAll()` slot using the `connect()` function.
+If the connection fails, the function prints an error message to the console.

 ```cpp
 std::string TcpClient::getPeers(void)
 {